Maghnie/docs/aedifion.io/data/README.md

 A virtual datapoint is a datapoint not gathered from a local plant but denotes a predefined stream or batch process that runs on one or multiple datapoints.
 The virtual datapoint makes the output continuously available in the form of a new datapoint in aedifion.io's time series database.

-The time series based on the virtual datapoint's result exactly handles the same as[ time series data](./#time-series-data).
+The time series based on the virtual datapoint's result are handled exactly the same as[ time series data](./#time-series-data).
 Virtual datapoints are denoted as such in their datapoint key according to customers conventions.

 ### AI-generated meta data

 The aedifion.io platform uses state-of-the-art machine learning and AI techniques to augment the already provided data.
-From the already given observations and metadata collected from the edge devices it regularly predicts additional tags \(e.g. the type of the data point\) and provides them via the API or the frontend.
+From the already given observations and metadata collected from the edge devices, it regularly predicts additional tags \(e.g. the type of the data point\) and provides them via the API or the frontend.
 The AI system is able to learn and is therefore expanded perpetually to further improve the quality of the annotations.

 The latest classifier we provide, is able to classify the data into five sets of classes: `L1_analog_digital`, `L2_virtual`, `L3_direction`, `L4_type` and `L5_unit`.
-All sets of classes are ordered in a tree like structure separated by slashes \(like a directory structure or paths on a website\).
+All sets of classes are ordered in a tree-like structure separated by slashes \(like a directory structure or paths on a website\).
 For example within L4\_type `/position/damper position` is closely related to `/position/valve position` and not related to `/temperature/liquid/hot/return flow`.
 A full list of the classes is shown below.

 1. `L1_analog_digital`